calchu54321/AVL_Gazebo/README.md

 ---

-## 📦 Required Dependencies
+## 📦 Required Dependencies:

-Make sure to install the following dependecies **before running the code**:
+Make sure to install the following dependencies **before running the code**:

 ```bash